 Jeff "never mistaken for a CGI element" Kreines

-Take apart a disco ball and glue the pieces on Duvytyne in a nice pattern.
+Take apart a disco ball and glue the pieces on Duvytyne in

 Light from the front.